Entering adulthood: Guide to applying for your first credit card

 Applying for a credit card shouldn't feel complicated.
 Take a look at the following steps to learn more about how to apply for a credit card.

 - Decide which card is best for you.
-Consider the benefits, perks and features that may come with the different types of credit cards available and narrow down the ones that are most important to you.
+Consider the benefits, perks, features, annual fees and other charges that may come with the different types of credit cards available and narrow down the ones that are most important to you.

-- Apply online.
-Once you're ready to apply for a credit card, review the credit issuer's website to learn about your options for applying online.
+- Apply.
+Once you're ready to apply for a credit card you can review the credit issuer's website to learn about your options for applying, such as applying online.

 5 ways to use your credit card responsibly